 The Foundation comprised a Dean and Chapter, and it refounded the old school as an integral part of what was known as ‘the College’.
 The former monks’ refectory has been used by King’s ever since and is now known as ‘College Hall’.

 The links with the cathedral remain strong to this day.
-As well as working in partnership with the cathedral to educate the Choristers, we work closely with it to oversee the strategic direction of the school.
-The Bishop appoints one, and the Chapter appoints seven, of our Governors, and the Dean is Governor ex officio.
-The Senior Management Team, the Chaplain of the school, and the King’s and Queen’s Scholars are members of the Cathedral and attend special services of Evensong three times a year.
+As well as working in partnership with the cathedral to educate the Choristers,we work closely with it to oversee the strategic direction of the school.
+The Dean of Worcester Cathedral is an ex officio governor.
+The Bishop of Worcester has the right to nominate one governor, the Chapter of Worcester Cathedral may nominate seven governors, for the Board to consider.
+The Senior Management Team, the Chaplain of the school, and the King’s and Queen’s Scholars are members of the Cathedral and attend special services of Evensong three times a year

 We are also fortunate to be able to use the cathedral building itself for a variety of events, a place that many of our Old Vigornians (OVs), look back on with very fond memories.
 We enjoy a number of cathedral services for the Senior School and Junior Schools each term and there is a School Eucharist every Wednesday.
 It is also the venue for large-scale events, including an annual Carol Service, and King’s Day; the latter being a celebration of the school year, to which parents and friends of the school are invited.